Chaga

 The use of mushrooms as functional foods and in the treatment of diseases has a long history.
 [Chaga] is a mushroom belonging to the Hymenochaetaceae family and has possible anticancer, antiviral, and hypoglycemic properties...
 A plethora of findings have highlighted the potential molecular mechanisms of actions of this mushroom such as its ability to scavenge reactive oxygen species, inhibit the growth of tumors, decrease inflammation and insulin resistance in type 2 diabetes, and stimulate the immune system.

-It's potentially a digestion hack with a Gastroprotective antiulcer effect, from 2019 assessment published in the International Journal of Medicinal Mushrooms
+It's potentially a digestion hack with a Gastroprotective antiulcer effect, from a 2019 assessment published in the International Journal of Medicinal Mushrooms.

 Oral administration of ethanolic extract of [Chaga] exhibited antiulcer activity in all models used.
 The ethanolic extract of I. obliquus showed an effective antiulcer activity, which could be due to the presence of various biologically active compounds.